abranch6364/org/plants/care/specific_care/orchids/habenaria_medusa.md

 the substrate must always remain very wet.
 When the stem dies in autumn, the watering is suspended, the substrate is allowed to dry completely.

 ## Food
-Low amounts during growing season
+Low amounts during growing season.
+1/4 of normal recommended amount every couple of weeks.

 ## Medium
 Standard Coarse Orchid Mix.
 Large enough pot for multiplication of tubers